East London Information | Conference Venues East London | Conference Centres | Conferences East London

 conference centres East London

-East London sometimes referred to as Buffalo City, is a city on the southeast coast of South Africa, in the Buffalo City Local Municipality in the Amatole District of the Eastern Cape Province.
-The city lies on the Indian Ocean coast, largely between the Buffalo River and the Nahoon River, and is the country's only river port.
-East London today has a population of over 400,000, with over 1.4 million in the metropolitan area.
+East London is a city on the southeast coast of South Africa, in the Buffalo City Local Municipality of the Eastern Cape Province.
+The city lies mainly between the Nahoon and Buffalo rivers.
+East London is South Africa’s only river port.

 Click here for Conference Centres in East London

-East London's tourism industry has grown greatly over the past few years.
-The City is being marketed as Buffalo City though, causing many to be confused.
-Apart from this obstacle local businesses are thriving, with a great deal of investment in the area, drawing visitors from around the world.
+East London's tourism industry has grown substantially over the past few years.
+Local businesses are thriving, with a great deal of investment in the area, drawing visitors from around the world.
 East London is relatively small so there are only a few hotels, making a perfect gap in the market for bed & breakfasts to offer accommodation.

-The East Coast Resorts (up the coast toward Durban) are a fantastic collection of small villages with many people living there (only 20 minutes to East London on the highway) but a very tranquil setting for a family holiday.
+The East Coast Resorts are a fantastic collection of small villages with many people living there, but a very peaceful setting for a family holiday.

 Resorts include: Yellowsands, Glen Eden, Gonubie, Queensbury Bay, Cintsa West and Cintsa East.